 The red outline circumscribes the horse’s right corniculate cartilage, sometimes referred to as the “flapper” because it moves (“flaps”) inward during vocalization and during swallows and outward during exercise.
 Perhaps more pertinent to the disease is that the cartilage is flaccid and free to flap across the larynx during inspiration.
 The red line shows the normal position of the right cartilage when the horse is at rest.

 Ethmoid hematoma is a progressive and locally destructive disease of horses.
 It is indicated by a mass in the paranasal sinuses, that resembles a tumor but is not neoplastic by any means.
 The origins and causes of the ethmoid hematoma are generally unknown.
-Large hematomas usually start within the ethmoid labyrinth, and smaller ones tend to begin on the sinus floor.
+Large hematoma will usually start within the ethmoid labyrinth, and smaller ones tend to begin on the sinus floor.

 Diagnosis of the condition is best suited to endoscopy; the lesion can be seen extending into the nasal passages on endoscopic examination and can be demonstrated on radiographs.
 Further elucidation can be obtained with MRI or CT in cases which are more widespread or invasive.